-- Joe Morolong Local Municipality covers 20, 172km2 area and covers one semi-urban area, villages and commercial farms - Our municipality is characterized by rural establishments that are mostly connected through gravel and dirt roads - There are Tribal authorities in our municipal jurisdiction with nine Paramount Chiefs. - Uur municipality is regarded as the poorest area in the district. - Our population is 89 377 as per the Census 2011 report, with 145 villages and 2 small towns and surrounding commercial farms, - There are 20 707 households with a population growth of -0,9%, - We have 168 schools, 4 police stations, 24 clinics and 3 community health centres. - Agriculture, mining and community services are our primary economic sectors - The following mining houses are found within the jurisdiction of our municipality: UMK, BHP Billiton, Assmang Blackrock Mine, Tshipi-e-Ntle, Kalagadi, Kudumane Mining Resources, Sebilo Mine and Aqcuila mine
+- Joe Morolong Local Municipality covers 20, 172km2 area and covers one semi-urban area, villages and commercial farms - Our municipality is characterized by rural establishments that are mostly connected through gravel and dirt roads - ♣ There are Tribal authorities in our municipal jurisdiction with eight (8) Paramount Chiefs. - ♣ Our municipality is regarded as the poorest area in the district. - Our population is 89 377 as per the Census 2011 report, with 146 villages and 2 small towns and surrounding private commercial farms and government owned farms (Department of Rural Development and Department of Public Works) (number), - There are 20 707 households with a population growth of -0,9%, - ♣ We have 168 schools, 4 police stations, 24 clinics and 3 community health centres. - Agriculture, mining and community services are our primary economic sectors - ♣ The following mining houses are found within the jurisdiction of our municipality: UMK, South 32, Assmang Blackrock Mine, Tshipi-e-Ntle, Kalagadi, Kudumane Mining Resources, Baga Phadima Sand Mining, Sebilo Mine and Aqcuila mine (Sebilo and Aqcuila not yet in operation)